PooyaRaki/microservice-example/requestor/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you must add the following environment variables to your .env file.

 `NODE_ENV`
-The environment that we are running the application in e.g, `production`, `development`
+The environment that we are running the application in e.g. `production`, `development`

 `MICROSERVICE_INTERVAL`
-The interval of polling messgaes from broker
+The interval of polling messages from the broker

 `MICROSERVICE_TIMEOUT`
 The number of milliseconds after which the timeout error rises.